Skanste: Centers for international business services

 International business service centers (IBSC) play a role in the economic growth of Central Europe and the Baltic region.
 Large international enterprises use IBSCs in cities with competitive business environments and available workforce to develop a wide range of business support functions: data processing, accounting, finances, logistics, human resources, and other services.

 By 2024, several business centers are projected to be developed in Skanste, providing space both for many new and already functioning companies.
 Upon completion, the projected office floor space will be 100,000 m2, which will accommodate about 10,000 people.

 Currently, around thirty companies in Latvia provide international business services, for instance, Tele2 Shared Service Center, Accenture, Circle K, Runway, Cabot, Tieto, ATEA, VISMA, Evry, and others.
 These companies account for about 7000 jobs in Riga, which involve only about 1% of the capital's population (a total of about 700,000).

-Compared to two Polish cities of an equal size, the situation is as follows: in Krakow (population of about 760,000) international business services are provided by 6.6% of the population and in Wroclaw (population of a little more than 630,000) by 5.4%.
-In absolute terms, it amounts to 50,300 people in Cracow and 34,000 in Wroclaw, compared to Riga's 7000.
+Compared to two Polish cities of an equal size, the situation is as follows: in Kraków (population of about 760,000) international business services are provided by 6.6% of the population and in Wrocław (population of a little more than 630,000) by 5.4%.
+In absolute terms, it amounts to 50,300 people in Kraków and 34,000 in Wrocław, compared to Riga's 7,000.

 On April 26, 2018, a memorandum of cooperation on the development of international business service centers in Riga was signed under solemn ceremony at the Place Eleven business center.
 This memorandum provides for a purposeful collaboration between state institutions, the city and private sector in developing the IBSC sector and providing new jobs.
 The memorandum was signed by the Minister of Economy Arvils Ašeradens, Chairman of the Riga City Council Nils Ušakovs, Director of the Latvian Investment and Development Agency Andris Ozols, on the part of the public sector and the Chairman of the Board of the National Alliance of Real Estate Developers Mārtiņš Vanags, Chairperson of the Board of the Association of Latvian Commercial Banks Sanda Liepiņa, and the Chairperson of the Foreign Investors Council Zlata Elksniņa-Zaščirinska on the part of the private sector.